hospitaljobsin/hospitaljobsin/README.md

 - users can enable/ disable 2FA (along with passwords)
 - users can delete their accounts
-- we conditionally show authenticate options to request sudo mode page, based on the authenticators the user has (webauthn credentials, passwords or only Oauth2)
 - improve passkey interaction loading UI

 # Hospital Job Management Platform